 This dish is an Indian stir fry using whole Mung Dal or Mung Beans – those green round unhulled lentils that are less common than their sisters, the yellow, skinned, split mung dal.

-The inspiration comes from the prolific and beautiful Red Chillies.
-She sprouts the mung dal by soaking it and then keeping moist for a few days.
+First the mung is sprouted by soaking them and then keeping them moist for a few days.
 When the mung have sprouted, they are stirfried with spices.
-Her recipe is here.

-It is a dry curry, perfect to eat on its own with flatbreads like roti, with rice, partnering other Indian dishes such as dal or vegetable curry, or as a side dish to any meal.
+It is a dry dish, perfect to eat on its own with flatbreads like roti, partnering other Indian dishes such as dal or vegetable curry, or as a side dish to any meal.

 Prep time: 10 mins plus sprouting time

 Cooking time: 15 mins

 Serves: 3 – 6 people, depending how you use it

 1 cup whole mung dal, soaked and allowed to sprout, or use 3 or more cups of purchased mung bean sprouts

 2 – 3 green chillies (adjust to taste)

 1 Tblspn black mustard seeds